-Are you worried about your results?
-Scared that even though you did your best you may not have gained enough points to enter third level education?
-The CAO is the dominant method of gaining entry to college and it is based on a points system.
-Grades attained are converted into points and each course is assigned a number of points as the entry requirement.
+The CAO is the dominant method of gaining entry to college in Ireland and it is based on a points system (Click here to view online points calculator).
+Each CAO course is assigned a number of points as the entry requirement.
 This model has received some criticism as it is based on a supply and demand system.
 When demand is high for limited places the minimum level of points required can rise.
 Unfortunately for some this can mean failure to secure a desired course placement even though aptitude for the course might be high.
-So what do you do if you you do not gain a CAO placement of satisfaction?
+So what are the alternative options when the desired course is not available?

 Many people opt to repeat the Leaving Certificate.
 This can be time consuming and there is no guarantee you will be able to increase your points next time around (although most people will increase them somewhat).
 It is an option probably best suited to those who really did not give it a good enough shot first time round and feel that they can do much better if they give it their full attention and dedication.
 If you really can’t face another year in secondary school then fear not, education is increasing in importance in modern Ireland and luckily this means there are wider choices for those wishing to pursue further education outside of the CAO system.